 - We will always challenge a potential integrity issue.

-- We will determine what the right thing to do is, no matter our circumstances.
+- We will determine what the right thing to do is and do it, no matter our circumstances.

 2. The Right Communication